Primary Navigation Mobile

 If you stepped out of a more expensive A4, and into an A3 Saloon, you wouldn’t feel shortchanged.
 While if you moved directly from a Ford Focus to an A3 Saloon you’d definitely feel like you are going up in the world.

-Ergonomically it’s a masterclass.
+Ergonomically, it’s a masterclass.
 You’ll soon find everything you need.
-The lights and cruise control settings are dealt with by buttons and stalks in places that are sensible.
-Once you figure out where everything is you probably won’t forget.
-While the heating/cooling controls are on physical switches and buttons, and not on a touchscreen.
+The lights and cruise control settings are dealt with by buttons and stalks in sensible places.
+Once you figure out where everything is, you probably won’t forget.
+While the heating/cooling controls are on physical switches and buttons, and not on a touchscreen – unlike the closely related Volkswagen Golf.

 Infotainment and technology

-Speaking of touchscreen – Audi’s is 10.25-inch and comes as standard, although a 12.3-inch is also available.
-Both are superb pieces of kit.
-Audi reckons it’s 10x faster than the one of the old model, and we have to admit it is super responsive and slick.
+Speaking of the touchscreen, Audi’s is a 10.25-inch unit and comes as standard.
+Audi reckons it’s 10x faster than the old model’s, and we have to admit it is super responsive and slick.

 Audi’s mapping software can divert you around traffic as well as show specific information about landmarks and shops too – like opening times.
 Apple CarPlay and Android Auto are both available wirelessly.
-These work fine in every variation of A3 – apart from the Sportback we’re running on long-term loan.
-This will sometimes cut out and restart when being used.
+These work fine in every variation of A3 – and we had no complaints about the screen during our extensive long-term test.

-Nevertheless, we highly rate the A3’s interior.
-If you’re looking for something even flasher too – head to Mercedes.
-All of the infotainment and screens just seem that bit more polished.
+But if you’re looking for something even flasher too – head to Mercedes.
+All of the infotainment and screens just seem that bit more polished, though aren’t as easy to use.

 Comfort